 - The assessment is at a high level, ie The Common European Framework of Reference for Languages (CEFR), Level C2.

 - You have been assessed on your reading, writing, listening and speaking ability.

 - There is a system of independent assessment report verification (ie a means by which we can independently check your results against the providers’ own records).

 - There is ID verification throughout the testing process to ensure the security of its tests and test results including established methods to deal with candidate identity fraud.

 - There is no restriction on how many times you can take the assessment in order to achieve a C2 result but the result must be no older than 2 years prior to the date of your application for admission.

 - In addition to the core requirements above, English or Welsh language assessment organisations will need to provide further evidence.
 This will include that they have an appropriate policy and process for reasonable adjustment requests and for ensuring the standard, validity and reliability of the assessments.

-- You hold a FHEQ Level 6 degree or higher from a university recognised by UK ENIC in a country in which they have stated that all higher education takes place in English.
+- You hold a FHEQ Level 6 degree or higher from a university recognised by ENIC-NARIC in a country which states on its ENIC-NARIC country page, or a link from that page, that all higher education takes place in English.

 - You hold a FHEQ Level 6 degree or above from a Government recognised UK university.

 You will be able to upload the evidence as part of your English Language Assessment application when you make your application in mySRA.